opeco17/opeco17/README.md

 ### Hi there 👋

-- 🔭 DevOps engineer at Rakuten Group, Inc.
+- 🔭 Site Reliability Engineer at Rakuten Group, Inc.
 - 🎨 Like drawing ([pixiv](https://www.pixiv.net/users/44422398)) and watching anime